 - Does everyone know when and where we will hold the meeting?

 - Are the location and meeting room suitable?

 - Is the recorder prepared to take minutes?

 Preparing the Chairperson

 As the leader of the safety committee, the chairperson must be personally prepared for the job.
 Adequate education and training about duties and responsibilities is essential.

 The safety manager or outgoing chairperson should be able to help a new chairperson learn how to prepare agendas and lead meetings.
 It's important that the Chair also learns how to objectively analyze and evaluate meetings.

 Another important consideration is to elect or appoint a co-chairperson or deputy chairperson who is ready to take over if the primary chairperson can't make it to the meeting.

 Be sure the recorder (sometimes known as the committee secretary) is adequately trained on how to take effective minutes.
 Usually, the safety committee Chair will train the recorder on their job duties.
 There's nothing worse than a bunch of disjoined chicken scratches.

-If the meeting seems to move fast, the recorder may want to use a recorder to record the meeting to make sure the minutes accurately reflect the topics discussed and actions taken.
+If the meeting seems to move fast, the recorder may want to use an audio recording device to record the meeting to make sure the minutes accurately reflect the topics discussed and actions taken.